 In this post, we’ll go into the basics of technical SEO.
 Now, discussing the basics of technical SEO might seem like a contradiction in terms.
 Nevertheless, some basic knowledge about the more technical side of SEO can mean the difference between a high-ranking site and a site that doesn’t rank at all.
-Technical SEO isn’t easy, but here we’ll explain – in layman’s language – which aspects you should (ask your developer to) pay attention to when working on the technical foundation of your website.
+Technical SEO isn’t easy, but we’ll explain – in layman’s language – which aspects you should (ask your developer to) pay attention to when working on the technical foundation of your website.

 What is technical SEO?

 Technical SEO is all about improving the technical aspects of a website in order to increase the ranking of its pages in the search engines.
 Making a website faster, easier to crawl, and more understandable for search engines are the pillars of technical optimization.
 Technical SEO is part of on-page SEO, which focuses on improving elements on your website to get higher rankings.
 It’s the opposite of off-page SEO, which is about generating exposure for a website through other channels.

 Why should you optimize your site technically?

 Google and other search engines want to present their users with the best possible results for their queries.
 Therefore, Google’s robots crawl and evaluate web pages on a multitude of factors.
 Some factors are based on the user’s experience, like how fast a page loads.
 Other factors help search engine robots grasp what your pages are about.
 This is what, among others, structured data does.
 So, by improving technical aspects, you help search engines crawl and understand your site.
-If you do this well, you might be rewarded with higher rankings or even rich results.
+If you do this well, you might be rewarded with higher rankings.
+Or even earn yourself some rich results!

 It also works the other way around: if you make serious technical mistakes on your site, they can cost you.
 You wouldn’t be the first to block search engines entirely from crawling your site by accidentally adding a trailing slash in the wrong place in your robots.txt file.